 Miraculous: the overcoming of stupendous odds to produce a meaningful outcome.
 There is no other way of describing the origin of life on Earth.
 It shouldn’t have happened, and yet it did.
 It was not chance, nor necessity, but design.
 And yet, this was only the beginning of the story.
 It was like the ink being laid down to write the first letter of a story that is still being told.
 What happened next as the chapters unfold will amaze you; and the identity of the Author will not be left in any doubt.

 In Part 2, we’ll examine how the process of natural selection is completely impotent to explain the evolution of life on Earth.

 In Part 3, we’ll explore how random mutations can never bear the weight set upon them by evolutionary biologists.

-In Part 4 we’ll discover why a Creator-God is the best explanation for these mysteries, and how we can reconcile the Design hypothesis with physical mechanisms.
+In further parts we’ll explore the origin of language, discover why a Creator-God is the best explanation for these mysteries, and how we can reconcile the Design hypothesis with the pursuit of physical mechanism.